lushen124/Universal-FE-Randomizer/README.md

 * **Match Parents (Loose)** - Similar to above, except instead of matching the class exactly, it ensures that the child shares at least one weapon with his/her First Generation analogue.
 Using the same example above, if Edain were a Myrmidon and Midir were a Cavalier, then Lana would be any class that can use a sword and Lester would be any class that can use either a Sword or a Lance.
 * **Randomize** - Child characters have entirely random classes.

+**Holy Blood Options** - There are three options to dictate how holy blood is handled.

+* **No Change** - Do not change anybody's holy blood.
+A character's class pool is restricted to classes that support that character's natural holy blood.

+* **Shuffle** - This option is only available if bosses are allowed to be randomize, and setting this option will force the equivalent boss option to Shuffle as well.
+This option will shuffle holy blood assignment so that all instances of one blood will now be a different blood.
+For example, Sigurd has Major Baldr blood and Ethlyn has Minor Baldr blood.
+With this option, blood can be changed, but in all cases, Sigurd will always have the Major version of that blood and Ethlyn will always have the minor version of the same blood.

-**Randomize Holy Blood** - Allows characters to change their holy blood.
-If this option is not enabled, then characters with major holy blood normally are restricted to classes that can use their normal holy blood.
-For example, Sigurd would be locked to sword classes and Quan would be locked to lance classes.
-If this option is enabled, then the character's class is not restricted and their holy blood will be adjusted to match their new class.
+* **Randomize** - Allows characters to change their holy blood.
+The character's class is not restricted and their holy blood will be adjusted to match their new class.

 **Shop Options** - Determines how weapon shop items are set.
 Three options are available.
 Note that this primarily affects the first generation.
 The second generation shops largely are determined by your inventory from generation 1.